sanjaykazi/The_Spark_Foundation_Internsship_Tasks/README.md

 The Internship Domain is **Data Science and Business Analytics**.
 It is a four week internship [May' 21] of type WFH.

-This Internship provides us six tasks and I am currently working on the task.
+This Internship provides us eight tasks and I am currently working on the task.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////